RohanSenthil/EnvironMeet/README.md

 In your virtual environment type `pip install -r requirements.txt`

 ### Creating your own local database.
-In the MySQL commad line, execute the following commands:
+In the MySQL command line, execute the following commands:
 `CREATE DATABASE environmeet_db;`
 `CREATE USER 'test_user'@'localhost' IDENTIFIED BY 'fake_password';`
 `GRANT ALL PRIVILEGES ON test_db.* TO 'test_user'@'localhost';